-Welcome to the Doctorate in Education (EdD) program in Leadership for Educational Equity in the Higher Education Concentration Area.
+Welcome to the Doctor of Education (EdD) program in Leadership for Educational Equity in the Higher Education Concentration Area.

-This Handbook provides students with guidelines to the doctoral program, which are aligned with the rules of the University of Colorado Denver (CU Denver) Graduate School, including detailed information on the following topics:
+This Handbook provides students with guidelines to the doctoral program, which are aligned with the rules of the University of Colorado Denver (CU Denver), including detailed information on the following topics:

-- Overview of the EdD program in the Higher Education Concentration Area,

-- Program requirements and expectations,

-- Guidelines for the Doctoral Research Project (DRP),

-- Timelines and calendars,

-- Student supports and resources, and

-- Graduate School requirements and rules.
+- Overview of the EdD program in the Higher Education Concentration Area, - Program requirements and expectations, - Guidelines for the Doctoral Research Project (DRP), - Timelines and calendars, - Student supports and resources, and - University Graduate Program requirements and rules.